LAVA-LAB/luiaard/README.md

 ## Developers

-This implementation was build in Java on top of PRISM (probabilistic model checker), see  http://www.prismmodelchecker.org for more.
+This implementation was built in Java on top of PRISM (probabilistic model checker), see  http://www.prismmodelchecker.org for more.

 Main developers:
 * Marnix Suilen
 * Thiago D. Simão
 * David Parker

-Contributers:
+Contributors:
 * Nils Jansen

 ---